felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/pushing-menu.md

 ---
-title: Updating The Menu
+title: Pushing The Menu
 position: 6
 layout: documentation
 meta:
-  title: Just Eat Connection to HubRise - Updating The Menu
+  title: Just Eat Connection to HubRise - Pushing The Menu
   description: Find out how to publish your menu to the Just Eat platform, how items and options are encoded, and which features are supported.
 ---